• Skip to primary navigation

 ❗️Perfect Pesto Tips

 1. When roasting the nuts, let them fully cool before whizzing them up with the other ingredients.
-This ensures they don't 'cook' the delicate herbs which makes the pesto not so delicious.
+This ensures they don't 'cook' the delicate herbs which affects the flavors of their essential oils, making the pesto not so delicious.

 2. Make sure your herbs are clean.
 No one wants gritty pesto!